hapax/hapax.github.io/assets/simple-physics.md

 goofy irreverence and self-mythology.
 But I think hacking should go mainstream.

-*Napkin hacks.* My goal in this post is to outline a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
+*Napkin hacks.* My goal in this post is to outline a few simple hacks for the back of a napkin: dimensional analysis, Fermi estimates, and random walks.
-All the calculations can be done using high-school algebra on the back of a napkin.
-No calculus required!
+We can think of these as algorithms for our napkin computer!
-(If we think of napkins as a particular type of computer, these constitute algorithms.)
+They really can be implemented using high school algebra on a napkin, without calculus or calculators (though the latter will save time).
 Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms, due to none other than Albert Einstein!